richardtallent/RT.Comb/README.md

     version  ^
     variant            ^

-Each character represents a nybble, and each byte is shown with the most significant nybble first, as usual (i.e., "0F" is 16, "F0" is 128).
+Each character represents a nybble, and each byte is shown with the most significant nybble first, as usual (e.g., "0F" is 16, "F0" is 128).

 The most significant 2-3 bits of nybble 17 are not random -- they store a "variant" value.
-For standard GUIDs, the first two bits are "10", the other two are random, and the 5th nybble stores the "version" number (usually "4").
+For standard GUIDs, the first two bits are "10", the other two bits are random, and the 5th nybble stores the "version" number (usually "4").

-PostgreSQL store and sort (and tools like pgAdmin show) `UUID` values as if they were a 16-byte array, left to right, i.e.:
+PostgreSQL stores and sorts (and tools like pgAdmin show) `UUID` values as if they were a 16-byte array, left to right, i.e.:

     0123456789ABCDEF